clojure-grimoire/grimoire/resources/1.6.0/clojure.core/get-proxy-class/docstring.md

-Takes an optional single class followed by zero or moreinterfaces.
+Takes an optional single class followed by zero or more interfaces.
 If not supplied class defaults to Object.
-Creates anreturns an instance of a proxy class derived from the suppliedclasses.
-The resulting value is cached and used for any subsequentrequests for the same class set.
+Creates an returns an instance of a proxy class derived from the supplied classes.
+The resulting value is cached and used for any subsequent requests for the same class set.
 Returns a Class object.